quminzhi/Algorithm/DataStructure/Heap/README.md

 There are some tricks in this problem:

 - Customize Comparison Function for `priority_queue`.
-By defaultm, `priority_queue` is a max heap, which means it is descending order.
+By default, `priority_queue` is a max heap, which means it is in a descending order.
 To keep top k frequent elements, we need convert it to min heap.
-That is redefine comparison function.
+That is to redefine comparison function.

 ```c++
     auto cmp = [&counter](int lhs, int rhs) { // capture counter variable